Delhi University starts its first fully online admission process | Education

 Delhi University starts its first fully online admission process

 The Delhi University on Monday began its first fully online admission process for undergraduate courses in view of the COVID-19 pandemic, an official said.
-This year, the admission process is completely being held online and the university has advised students not to visit colleges in person.
+This year, the admission process is being held completely online and the university has advised students not to visit colleges in person.
+Principals of various colleges said the first day of the process was a learning curve for them and there were no technical glitches.

 The university had announced its first cut-off list on Saturday with Lady Shri Ram College pegging the cut-offs for three honours courses at 100 per cent.
 Shobha Bagai, dean (admissions), said the admission process started at 10 am.